start the journey home to wellness & wholeness

 Diet - Essential Nutrition (Food, Water, Air, Sunlight)

 Our body needs all four elements: earth (food), water, air (oxygen), and fire (sunlight).
 These four external inputs affect our physical, mental, emotional, and spiritual health.

-Eating alkaline plant foods cleanses the body by removing toxins and acidic waste products created by our cells, while eating healthy fats nourishes the brain, nervous system, and hormonal system by providing the building blocks for their proper functioning.
+Eating alkaline plant foods cleanses the body by removing toxins and acidic waste products created by our cells, while eating healthy fats and protein nourishes the brain, nervous system, and hormonal system by providing the building blocks for their proper functioning.

 If healthy, the diet should consist of at least 60% alkaline-forming foods and if sick, at least 80%.
 Generally, alkaline-forming foods include: sea vegetables, land vegetables, some fruits, nuts, seeds, herbs, spices, and sprouts.
 Acid-forming foods include: meat, fish, eggs, dairy, legumes, and grains.
 Check this Alkaline-Acid Food Guide (or here and here).
 In addition to cleansing alkaline foods, adequate nourishing foods from healthy fats are needed.
 These foods include grass-fed meat (especially organ meats) and dairy products, pastured eggs, non-farmed fish or seafood, sea vegetables, tropical oils like coconut and palm oil, avocados, olives, cacao beans, nuts, seeds, etc. Vegetarians and vegans need adequate nourishing foods found in healthy fats, NOT carbohydrates like grains.